leonlinsx/minimal-mistakes/_posts/2019-10-31-freelance-monks.md

 **Digital celebrities, so hot right now**

-I was listening to Spotify one day and heard a catchy but strange song, so I went to youtube to look up the artist.
+I heard a catchy but strange song on Spotify and went to youtube to look up the artist.
 Turns out, [it was by a digital celebrity, Miquela](https://www.youtube.com/watch?v=IqlsVdO04Pw "Right Back") \[4\].
 [Michael Dempsey elaborates on this digital celebrity phenomenon:](https://medium.com/@mhdempsey/everything-to-know-about-digital-celebrities-and-how-they-could-change-the-world-7b3bf9806073 "Dempsey")

 > The vast majority of these characters today live on social media and post their day-to-day lives and thoughts with the world.
 Miquela (one of the most famous) has done a shirt collab, released music, and gotten in fights with other digital celebrities.

 Many people might find this weird.
 However, think about your average interaction with a "real" celebrity.
 Have you even seen them in person before?
 For all intents and purposes, they might as well be a digital one since you'll never come in contact with them.
 And what about your interaction with a celebrity who has died?

 Michael touches on Hatsune Miku, a popular digital idol that is part of a [$100 million market](https://www.yanoresearch.com/press/pdf/1773.pdf "miku").
-You can read more about the history of it [here.](https://www.urop.uci.edu/journal/journal13/01_le.pdf "history")
+You can read more about the history of it [here.](https://www.urop.uci.edu/journal/journal13/01_le.pdf "history") Yes those are actual people dancing to a hologram.

 > digital celebrities could lead to a world where digital identity layers taking on physical traits is more socially accepted.